CarlosSuaSau/BDBenchmarking/Individual Assigment 4/README.md

 ## Summary

 This code shows the implementation of matrix multiplication as a distributed architecture.
-The idea is to divide the task between different nodes locally using map reduce to improve the performance.
+The idea is to divide the task between different nodes locally to improve the performance.

 ## Requirements